stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Conjuration/index.md

 **Components:** V, S<br>
 **Duration:** Instantaneous

 You hurl a bubble of acid.
 Choose one or two creatures that you can see within range.
 If you choose two, then they must be within 5 feet of each other.
 Make a spell attack roll vs the target's Dexterity defence.
-On a hit, the target takes 1d6 acid damage.
+On a hit, the target takes 1d6 + your spellcasting ability modifier acid damage.

-This spell’s damage increases by 1d6 when you reach 5th level (2d6), 11th level (3d6), and 17th level (4d6).

 ## Create Bonfire
 *Conjuration Cantrip*<br>